tweag/python-monorepo-example/2019-06-10-codestatistics.md

 ![Most frequently imported Haskell modules](../../assets/img/posts/codestatistics_hask_boilerplate.png)!

-Imports from `data` make up 34% of all import statements, which matches our intuition that this is one of the most used modules.
+Imports from the `data` namespace make up 34% of all import statements, which matches our intuition that its contents are very frequentlu used.
 We finally take a look at language pragmas and ask what the most frequently used ones are:

-Perhaps unsurprisingly, the `OverloadedStrings` extensions leads the field and given the fact that 40% of all Haskell packages in our data set use this extension, one might wonder whether perhaps, but only perhaps, it should be included in the language specification, given that Haskell maintainers advocate a minimal one.
+Perhaps unsurprisingly, the `OverloadedStrings` extensions leads the field:
+40% of all Haskell packages in our data set use this extension.
+Given the popularity of this extension, this makes a good case for it entering the Haskell standard.
 Furthermore, it's surprising that `TypeFamilies` is the third most common language pragma.

 Visualizing more advanced LOC patterns
 --------------------------------------